jdmonin/JSettlers2/doc/Database.md

   For security reasons, newer versions by default disallow user account self-registration.
 If you still want to use that option, search this doc for "open registration".
+- If using **Oracle**: Upgrading to the latest DB schema (v2.0.00) isn't yet implemented:
+  The upgrade and latest schema need some DB features which haven't been written for that dialect of SQL or tested on that unsupported DB type.

 ### When starting up the server using the new version: